Mugunth148/Mugunth148/README.md

 I'm proficient in HTML, CSS, and JavaScript.
 I'm also familiar with a variety of front-end frameworks and libraries 👀, including Bootstrap, Tailwind and i'm also learning React.
 I have experience with version control systems 🧑‍💻 like Git and GitHub, and I'm familiar with the basics of web development best practices.

+Skilled 3D modeler with experience, including Texturing,UV Mapping, 🏃Animation, and Simulation.
+Proven ability to create high-quality, realistic models🕸️that meet or exceed client expectations.
+Expertise in a variety of 3D modeling software, including Blender and ZBrush.

 I'm a quick learner and I'm always eager to take on new challenges and i like to debug 👨‍🔧.
 I'm confident that I can be a valuable 😼asset to any team.

 If you're looking for a talented 🙃 and motivated front-end developer, please don't hesitate to contact me💬.